Government of the 24th Dáil

-19th Government of Ireland

 Nomination of Taoiseach

-The members of the 24th Dáil first met on 14 December 1982.
+The 24th Dáil first met on 14 December 1982.
 In the debate on the nomination of Taoiseach, the Fianna Fáil leader and outgoing Taoiseach Charles Haughey, and Fine Gael leader Garret FitzGerald were both proposed.
 The nomination of Haughey was defeated with 77 votes in favour to 88 against, while the nomination of FitzGerald was carried with 85 in favour and 79 against.
 FitzGerald was then appointed as Taoiseach by president Patrick Hillery.

-Members of the Government
+Government ministers

 After his appointment as Taoiseach by the president, Garret FitzGerald proposed the members of the government and they were approved by the Dáil.
 They were appointed by the president on the same day.